kdeldycke/awesome-engineering-team-management/README.md

 * [Coaching questions for one-to-ones](https://mobile.twitter.com/ctford/status/1163129999882444800).
 * [How to have great meetings, according to 200 scientific studies](https://qz.com/work/1713662/how-to-have-great-meetings-according-to-200-scientific-studies/) - A roadmap for getting meetings right.

+## Facilities

+The environment we work in shapes us.
+Perks too.

+* [The impact of the ‘open’ workspace on human collaboration](https://royalsocietypublishing.org/doi/full/10.1098/rstb.2017.0239) - TL;DR: open-plan offices decrease face-to-face collaboration.
+* [The Elves Leave Middle Earth – Sodas Are No Longer Free](https://steveblank.com/2009/12/21/the-elves-leave-middle-earth-–-soda’s-are-no-longer-free/) - Company stopped providing free soda.
+The engineers were very upset, but it was just soda and they could afford it.
+But really it wasn't soda.
+Soda was the canary in the coal mine, triggering an exodus of its best engineers.

 ## Product Management